wp-plugins/participants-database/readme.txt

 = Image & File Uploads =

 Files can be uploaded and managed using the "File Upload" field type.
 The allowed filetypes (determined by extension) are defined in the "Allowed File Types" setting.
 This is a global setting for all uploads.
 Image files are uploaded and managed using the "Image Upload" field type.
+If you use a "File Upload" type field for image uploads, the image itself won't show in listings, only the filename.

 Uploaded images and files can be stored anywhere in the WP install directory, and can be moved without breaking image sources.
 The 'File Upload Location' setting will always determine the location for files uploaded using the plugin forms.
 The files are stored in the database as filenames without any path information.